-Gina ReichertVisiting Assistant Professor of Practice
+Gina ReichertVisiting Assistant Professor of Practice of Architecture

 Gina Reichert is an artist, architect, and community developer.
 Her practice is rooted in developing strategies and self-initiated projects in her immediate Detroit neighborhood, defining opportunity in overlooked spaces and using the resources at hand.
 She has worked for architecture firms and housing organizations in Cincinnati, New Orleans, New York and Detroit, with degrees from Cranbrook Academy of Art (M.Arch) and Tulane University (B.Arch).